-Full-time: One year, Part-time: Two or three years
+Full-time: One year, Part-time: Two years

 Campus, Full-time and Part-time

 Are you a journalism graduate or industry professional who wants to move your career in a new direction?

 If so, this flexible programme will enable you to master the key skills and knowledge required for career development in the contemporary media.

 The programme also aims to develop your intellectual skills and creative insights to enable you to become a reflective practitioner with sustainable and flexible career options.

 You will learn to analyse critically and challenge theories of contemporary journalism and business practice and to exploit that understanding in the development of new practice and innovation.

 You will be able to tailor this course to suit your needs.
 The programme begins with an introductory module called Journalism Today.
 You will explore the contemporary media industries and reflect on your own experience and learning.
 From there, you will go on to plan your MA journey and decide which pathway you wish to take through this postgraduate programme.